aiidateam/aiida-core/docs/source/database/index.rst

 +++++++++++++++++++++++++++

 It is strongly advised to backup the content of your database daily.
-Below are instructions to set this up for the SQLite, PostgreSQL and MySQL databases.
+Below are instructions to set this up for the SQLite, PostgreSQL and MySQL databases, under Ubuntu (tested with version 12.04).

 .. _backup_sqlite: